Here’s our constantly-evolving tier list of all the guns available in Call of Duty: Mobile.

 - Trophy System

 Keep an eye out for our guides on what guns to choose and the best loadouts to aim for!
-We’ll be updating this page regularly once the game is out.
+We'll keep updating this page so you know what the best guns are.
 In the meantime, have a look at our COD: Mobile Battle Royale page as well as checking out the variety of weapons and equipment that made it into the game.

 We've got all our guides over at our Call of Duty: Mobile guide hub to make things easier for you too!